 - Twist the same color wires together and add the connectors.
 Wrap the bare copper wire around the green grounding clip or screw and tighten it to secure.

 - Place the wires back in the electrical splice unit and reattach the cover.

-1. Turn the electrical power OFF at the circuit breaker.
+1. Turn the electrical power to the bathroom OFF at the circuit breaker.

 2. Get under the grille to unplug and disconnect.

-- Unscrew or unplug the motor blower assembly from the housing unit, then open up the electrical splice unit and carefully pull out the wires.
+- Unscrew or unplug the motor blower assembly from the housing unit, open the electrical splice unit, and carefully pull out the wires.

 - Remove the connectors and untwist the wires to disconnect them.
-(Make sure electricity is off first.)
+(Again, make sure the electricity is off first.)